NVQ Level 6 Construction Site Management | £1,595 + VAT | Fast Track From 4 Weeks

 What is a black CSCS card?

-The black CSCS card, officially called the CSCS Manager Card, is the highest-level card in the CSCS (Construction Skills Certification Scheme).
-It is designed for construction professionals working in senior management or advanced technical roles, such as site managers, project managers, contracts managers, and building control officers.
+The black CSCS card, officially called the CSCS Manager Card, is the highest-level card in the CSCS scheme.
+It is designed for construction professionals working in senior management or advanced technical roles.
 The card proves that the holder has a relevant management-level qualification (typically an NVQ Level 5, 6, or 7) and has passed the CITB Health, Safety and Environment Test for Managers and Professionals.
 It is valid for five years from the date of issue.

 How do I get a black CSCS card?

-You need to complete two things: a relevant construction management NVQ at Level 4, 5, 6, or 7 (the NVQ Level 6 is the most common route for site managers), and the CITB Managers and Professionals (MAP) Health, Safety and Environment Test.
+You need to complete two things: a relevant construction management NVQ at Level 4, 5, 6, or 7 (the NVQ Level 6 is the most common route for site managers), and the CITB MAP test.
 The MAP test must have been passed within two years of your application.
 Once you have both, you apply online via the CSCS website or the My CSCS app and pay the £36 application fee.
 The card typically arrives within 5 to 10 working days.

 What is the difference between a CSCS white card and a black card?

-The CSCS white card is a temporary training card for people who have strong academic qualifications or professional body membership but limited on-site experience.
+The white card is a temporary training card for people with academic qualifications but limited on-site experience.
 It is valid for five years and cannot be renewed.
 The black card is the full Manager Card for experienced professionals who hold a relevant NVQ and have passed the MAP test.
-It confirms both qualifications and practical competence at management level and can be renewed indefinitely.
+It can be renewed indefinitely.

 What does a black CSCS card mean?

-A black CSCS card means the holder has been formally assessed as competent to work in a construction management or senior technical role.
-It tells employers, clients, and principal contractors that you hold a nationally recognised NVQ in construction management (at Level 4 or above) and that you have up-to-date health, safety, and environmental knowledge.
+It means the holder has been formally assessed as competent to work in a construction management or senior technical role.
 On most major construction sites in the UK, the black card is a condition of site access for anyone in a management role.

 How do I get a black CSCS card online?

 The entire process can be completed online.
-Complete your NVQ Level 6 through workplace-based assessment managed remotely by your training provider.
+Complete your NVQ Level 6 through workplace-based assessment managed remotely.
 Book and pass the CITB MAP test at a Pearson VUE test centre.
-Then apply for the card through the CSCS website or the My CSCS app.
+Then apply through the CSCS website or the My CSCS app.
 Upload your NVQ certificate, pay the £36 fee, and the card is posted to you within 5 to 10 working days.